chef/chef-web-docs/chef_master/source/api_chef_server.rst

    * - Response Code
      - Description
-   * - ``200``
+   * - ``201``
-     - OK.
+     - Created.
 The request was successful.
+The organization was created.
    * - ``400``
      - Bad request.
 The contents of the request are not formatted correctly.
    * - ``403``
      - Forbidden.
 The user who made the request is not authorized to perform the action.
    * - ``409``
-     - Unauthorized.
-The user who made the request is not authorized to perform the action.
+     - Conflict.
+The organization already exists.

 /organizations/NAME
 -----------------------------------------------------